-A temporary dental crown is prepared by the dental assistant and hygienist.
-The steps that are necessary in preparing the temporary dental crown are:
+A temporary dental crown is prepared by the dental assistant or hygienist.

 - Firstly, it is of utmost importance that an imprint of the readied tooth and contrasting teeth is finished.

-- Using this imprint, a sticking plaster mould is made ready.
+- Using this imprint, a sticking plaster mold is made ready.

-- The temporary dental crown is characteristically constructed out of the chemical-cure composition from the sticky plaster mould.
-Some older practitioners carry out the previously constructed aluminum dental temporary crowns.
+- The temporary dental crown is constructed out of the chemical-cure composition from the sticky plaster mold.
+Some practitioners carry out the previously constructed aluminum dental temporary crowns.

 - The patient is then asked to nibble on the temporary crown to make the cement hold in its place.